munificent/magpie/doc/site/markdown/index.markdown

     during type-checking.

 *   **It runs on your OS.** The Magpie interpreter is written in Java and runs on the JVM, so wherever you go, Magpie can probably go with you.
-At some point soon, it should be able to talk directly to existing Java libraries.
-    One intended use case is as a scripting language for JVM apps.
+Magpie can interoperate with existing JVM classes.

 ### No, Really, Why Another Language?